nixon-voxell/apu_final_year_project/literature_review.typ

 In practice, IMGUI is imperative and RMGUI is declarative as shown in @egui-code and @xilem-code.
 In imperative programming, developers define each step needed for a program to reach the desired state, specifying precisely how to display UI components.
 Declarative programming, on the other hand, allows developers to describe what should be displayed without detailing how to achieve it.
-Declarative frameworks often rely on underlying imperative code to translate high-level commands into step-by-step instructions for execution @impvdecl2022.
+Declarative frameworks often rely on underlying imperative code to translate high level commands into step-by-step instructions for execution @impvdecl2022.
 While imperative programming allows programmers to have complete control over system resources, it would eventually lead to higher complexity as projects scale, increasing the risk of bugs.
 In contrast, declarative programming minimizes state mutability by favoring more sophisticated constructs like pipelines and work graphs, which leads to better scalability to larger projects.
-However, it is important to understand the performance overhead and higher learning curve that comes with declarative programming @impvdecl2024.
+However, it is important to understand the memory overhead and higher learning curve that comes with declarative programming @impvdecl2024.

 #pagebreak()